Xplicable/explicable/explicable-api/README.md

-⚠️ For demonstration purposes only

-This repo includes `.env` files temporarily so that Amazon interviewers can run the app end-to-end.

-Please do not use these values in production environments.
-Tokens and API keys are test-only and may be revoked.

 # Explicable API

 Explicable is a decision-tree platform designed to help users build, manage, and explore interactive branching workflows for education, troubleshooting, and guided decision-making.